databricks/spark-redshift/README.md

 ### Data Sources API

-You can use `spark-redshift` via the Data Sources API in Scala, Python or SQL, as follows:
+Once you have [configured your AWS credentials](#aws-credentials), you can use `spark-redshift` via the Data Sources API in Scala, Python or SQL, as follows:

 #### Scala